Resummation for $s$-channel single-top production

 The NLO QCD corrections for $s$-channel production were presented in \cite{NLO1,NLO2,NLO3,NLO4,NLO5,NLO6,NLO7,NLO8} and they are large, providing around 35\% increase of the cross section at LHC energies.
 More recently, the NNLO QCD corrections were calculated in Ref. \cite{NNLO} in the approximation where the corrections for the heavy-quark and the light-quark lines are treated seperately and color exchanges between them are neglected (and furthermore, the final-state $b$-quark mass is set to zero).
 These NNLO corrections are also considerable, providing around 7\% increase at LHC energies, and they give a reduced scale dependence relative to NLO.

 There are large contributions to these higher-order QCD corrections from soft-gluon emission.
-These contributions can be formally resummed in moment space, and the resummed cross section can then be used as a generator of higher-order predictions for the physical cross section \cite{NKnlltev,NKnlllhc,NKnnll,PPN,HQ13,NKdiff,NKrev,NK3l}.
+These contributions can be formally resummed in moment space, and the resummed cross section can then be used as a generator of higher-order predictions for the physical cross section \cite{NKnlltev,NKnlllhc,NKnnll,PPN,HQ13,NKdiff,NKrev,NK3l,NKaN3LO} without a need for a prescription.
+Detailed analytical results for these soft-gluon corrections in hard-scattering processes can be found through N$^3$LO in Ref. \cite{NKaN3LO}.
 The resummation of soft-gluon corrections follows from renormalization-group evolution and it is given in terms of soft anomalous dimensions, which are matrices in the space of color exchanges.
 The soft anomalous dimension matrix for this process has been calculated at one loop \cite{NKnlltev,NKnnll,NK3l}, two loops \cite{NKnnll,NK3l}, and partially at three loops \cite{NK3l}.
 The results in Refs. \cite{NKnlltev,NKnnll,NK3l} assume massless final-state $b$-quarks.
-In the next section, I review these results and also present new results for the soft anomalous dimension matrices through two loops for the case of massive final-state $b$-quarks.
+In the next section, I review these results and also present new explicit analytical results for the soft anomalous dimension matrix through two loops for the case of massive final-state $b$-quarks.